Pothos plants are some of the more common houseplants raised for their foliage.

 Use a stick or similar tool to gently prod the soil looking for excess water.

-In the event there are clogs or soggy soil, your first step of treatment should be getting that soil dried out.
+In the event there are clogs or soggy soil, your first step of treatment should be getting that potting mix dried out.

 Treating The Soil